-Part-time students are no surprise to you.
+Part-time students are no surprise to you but they are often a challenge for childcare center software.
 Parents have been seeking part-time care for years, but as the internet grows and connects people more and more, it makes it easier to find flexible care beyond what childcare centers are currently offering.

 We know what you’re thinking: more flexibility sounds like an accounting and scheduling nightmare.
 How can you compete with the semi-retired caregivers and stay-at-home moms marketing themselves on websites like care.com?